TheThingsNetwork/lorawan-stack/doc/content/integrations/influxdb-cloud/telegraf-setup/telegraf-mqtt-setup.md

 ---
-title: "Telegraf Setup"
+title: "Telegraf Setup for MQTT Integration"
 description: ""
 weight: 1
 ---

-This section contains instructions to configure the Telegraf agent for connecting to {{% tts %}} MQTT server and sending data to InfluxDB Cloud 2.0.
+This section contains instructions to configure the Telegraf agent to use [MQTT Consumer](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/mqtt_consumer) plugin for connecting to {{% tts %}} MQTT server and to send data to InfluxDB Cloud 2.0.

 <!--more-->

 The information needed to configure Telegraf can be found on the **MQTT** tab in {{% tts %}} **Integrations** menu.

-{{< figure src="tts-mqtt-info.png" alt="The Things Stack MQTT server info" >}}
+{{< figure src="../tts-mqtt-info.png" alt="The Things Stack MQTT server info" >}}

 Update the previously downloaded Telegraf configuration with the following lines and modify them according to your MQTT server info: